-STUDYING EPQ AT WOODBRIDGE
+STUDYING EPQ

-Students wishing to study EPQ will need to have achieved at least the minimum entry grade GCSEs to be offered entry into the Sixth Form at Woodbridge.
-Since the project takes students in the direction of their choosing, there is no specific GCSE subject that is required to embark upon the study of an EPQ.
+Students wishing to study EPQ will need to have achieved at least the minimum entry grade requirement to be offered entry into the Sixth Form at Woodbridge.
+Since the project takes students in the direction of their choosing, there is no specific GCSE subject that is required.